-Fortunately, many companies already have policies in place to encourage and empower women to find workplace success - but there’s still a long way to go.
-Here are some steps you can take to move towards a more empowered female workforce.
+Fortunately, many organisations already have policies in place to encourage and empower women to find workplace success - but there’s still a long way to go.
+Here are some steps you can take to move towards a more empowered female workforce:

 - Work to Improve Gender Diversity